-A Police Officer friend told me once that we never truly know who people are behind closed doors and they know that because they go into those private spaces in our homes and on our computers and phones and they know exactly who we are in private.
+A Police Officer friend told me once that we never truly know who people are behind closed doors and they know that because we go into those private spaces in our homes and on our computers and phones and those on the outside never know exactly who we are in private.
 A successful doctor who is a hoarder.
 A business person whose house is littered with illegal drug paraphilia.
 A pillar of the church who …..well you see my point.

 We are different when no one is watching and maybe that’s the time when who we are as a human being is best scrutinized.